stefanos1316/sendMail/README.md

 	* Performance implications of the Prediction

 TS: Do you want to pick one task out of the selected tasks (3?) for this RQ?
 Or, all the tasks can be considered here (in that case, we dont need the third RQ - task specific performance).
+SG: About the 3rd I was thinking that it can be interesting to find out which framework perform better for a task and find out why.
+But on a second thought, we can do also such an analysis in the RQ 1. and 2., no?

-* Which are the most run-time performance-efficient machine learning frameworks?---Similarly to the above, we investigate the overall run-time performance of the selected ML framework by examining the following steps:
+2. Which are the most run-time performance-efficient machine learning frameworks?---Similarly to the above, we investigate the overall run-time performance of the selected ML framework by examining the following steps: